 Final Fantasy VI

 Final Fantasy VI (also known as Final Fantasy III to Northern Americans), is a story about the death of magic.
 In terms of events and conflicts, FFVI has got it in spades.
 There’s an interactive opera, a train rides to the underworld, and an epic air battles.
-Characters have compelling back stories (neither Edgar nor Sabin wants to be King after their father dies) and are often put into difficult situations (leaping down Barren Falls, rescuing Relm in a fire, battling the Ultima Weapon to name a few).
+Characters have compelling back stories (neither Edgar nor Sabin wants to be King after their father dies) and are often put into difficult situations (leaping down Barren Falls, rescuing Relm in a fire, a continually battling the octopus Ultros to name a few).

 In terms of narrative, there are some convoluted plot points, but on the whole, it works well, balancing tragedy with comedy.
 There are some great cut scenes with some clever cinematographic camera pans that make us feel like we’re watching a movie rather than playing a game.
 You might prefer Final Fantasy VII (dubbed the Star Wars of video games, which is currently undergoing a remake), but FFVI helped changed the landscape for video games.